 What Is Ethical Secondhand Fashion?

 In the Tommie Shop, you’ll find exquisite pieces of top-notch brands that have a whimsical flair of past decades, such as a 70s Missoni, a 60s Jantzen or an 80s Versace.

-Ethical because: The Tommie community is designed to share information that ensures the ethics of secondhand fashion and thrifting.
+Ethical secondhand fashion because The Tommie community is designed to share information that ensures the ethics of secondhand fashion and thrifting.

+What Is Ethical Secondhand Fashion?